Infrastructure and Transportation Trust Fund

 We serve both private and public entities on PPP financing, origination, development, operations, and stakeholder and regulatory management.
 We assist public entities in framing the case for PPP participation, developing the economic model and risk transfer solution for PPPs, managing PPPs and their various stakeholders, designing and staffing government units to review and manage PPPs, and optimizing the PPP process.
 We also help clients directly link their business unit strategies to their various financing strategies.

 Whether serving the public or private sector, we work closely with our clients to build their skills to evaluate and manage PPPs.
 By applying a systematic approach, we help assess the full range of private and public options for funding infrastructure assets.
 Our proprietary models enable us to identify risk, advise on pricing, and assess risk mitigation approaches and their implications on financing strategy.
-Finally, by leveraging our vast network, we can facilitate connections to alternative sources of capital for our clients’ infrastructure projects.
+We help project owners identify the optimal strategy to raise financing for their project by drawing on our knowledge of the range of available tools and instruments, in-depth expertise on the assets under development, and insights into the project owner’s needs.